lucjalbert/bookbot/README.md

 ## How to install and use

-* Download and run the main.py file (note that you will need python 3.0 or higher downloaded to run this program)
+* Download and run the main.py file
 * Make sure your text is stored in a file, this program does not support direct copy-pasted information
 * Chose between typing the path to your text file manually or browsing your files*
 * Enjoy your statistics!

 *Note that if you chose to manually type your file's path, you may copy-paste it from your file explorer but you will need to add the file's name manually.
-ie: user/documents/books - wrong
+ie: D:\documents\books - wrong
-    user/documents/books/my_book.txt - correct
+    D:\documents\books\my_book.txt - correct

+## Dependencies

+This program requires python 3.0 or higher to function.
+Additionally, it uses os and tkinter, both of which are part of Python's standard library and require no additional installation.

 ## Acknowledgements